TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: The Proposed TableTime

-An overview of the TableTime model is shown in Figure \ref{main figure}.
-The model takes a single multivariate time series as input.
+An overview of the TableTime is shown in Figure~\ref{main_figure}.
+TableTime introduces an innovative approach to multivariate time series classification (MTSC) by leveraging large language models (LLMs).
 To enhance reasoning capabilities, we first employ neighbor retrieval to identify relevant neighbors, improving the understanding of LLMs.
-These raw numerical time series data are then converted into tabular format, preserving both temporal and channel information.
-Next, we design one prompt, consisting of three components: contextual text information, neighbor knowledge and task decomposition.
-In the final stage, the comprehensive prompt is fed into the LLMs for classification, where the model leverages its zero-shot reasoning abilities to classify the test sample based on the provided information.
-Compared to other LLM-based models, our approach preserves both temporal and channel information, retaining more of the original data.
-Additionally, by reformulating the time series as text format, our method aligns with the LLMs' semantic space, facilitating better integration.
-Furthermore, TableTime does not require any training, enabling stronger generalization capabilities.
-These features demonstrate the powerful capabilities of TableTime.
+These raw numerical time series are then converted into tabular format, preserving both temporal and channel information.
+To guide the LLM’s reasoning process, we design a comprehensive prompt that includes domain context information, neighbor knowledge, and task decomposition.
+In the final step, TableTime applies reasoning capability to classify the test sample.